 There are a few things in life that are not very fun to look at; a few things come to mind: a messy room, a dead rat, and a yard full of brownish, dead grass.
-You may not be able to outsource the other stuff (or maybe you can!), but lawncare in Plainfield is something for which you can hire professionals.
+You may not be able to outsource the other stuff (or maybe you can!), but lawn care in Plainfield is something you can hire professionals for.

 There are a lot of lawn care services that will help give you a green, lush lawn that will be the envy of your neighbors.
 But how do you decide exactly which services or what solution your lawn needs?

 Aeration and overseeding happen to be two of most important services every lawn needs, especially if the said lawn has bare spots or thinned-out areas.
 If you don’t know what aeration and overseeding mean, you’ve come to the right place.
 In this blog, we will explain these terms and how they are distinct from each other.

 Aeration refers to the process of making holes throughout the lawn by pulling small soil cores or plugs.
 This is usually done with the help of a core aerator which is a machine designed for this specific purpose.